-Table 6 shows the details of our baseline projection for the SOMA's securities holdings through the end of 2024.
-Over that horizon, the quarterly maturation of Treasury notes and bonds will be just below \$180 billion, and hence only a modest rolloff of Treasury bills will be needed to meet the FOMC's shrinkage target.48 In contrast, principal payments on agency MBS are projected at around \$60 billion per quarter, well below the cap set by the FOMC.
-In effect, as noted in the previous section, the runoff of agency MBS will be quite protracted due to the sharp drop in mortgage prepayment rates.
+Table 6 shows the details of our baseline projection for the SOMA's securities holdings through the first quarter of 2025.
+Over that horizon, the quarterly maturation of Treasury notes and bonds will be just below \$180 billion, and hence only a modest rolloff of Treasury bills will be needed to meet the FOMC's shrinkage target.47 In contrast, principal payments on agency MBS are projected at around \$55 billion per quarter, only about half of the upper limit that the FOMC specified.
+In effect, as noted above, the runoff of agency MBS will be relatively protracted due to the sharp drop in mortgage prepayment rates.

 Table 7 reports the corresponding details for the baseline path of Federal Reserve liabilities.
-In particular, reserves shrink gradually to around \$1.7 trillion at the end of 2024, similar to the level of reserve balances in early 2020 before the launch of QE4.
-Meanwhile, reverse repos reach a trough of about \$1.2 trillion in late 2024-nearly \$1 trillion above its level as of early 2020.
+In particular, reserves shrink gradually to around \$1.6 trillion by early 2025, similar to the level of reserve balances in early 2020 before the launch of QE4.
+Meanwhile, reverse repos decline to a trough of about \$1.3 trillion-more than \$1 trillion higher than its pre-pandemic level and about half of its level at the end of the third quarter of 2022.